shadowbq/nomnomlog/README.md

 This code is tested with the hosted log management service [Papertrail] and should work for transmitting to any syslog server.

+## Nomnomlog

+Nomnomlog is a fork of the go-lang `remote_syslog2`.
+This fork is a feature fork for including different filter criteria prior to sending logs to the central server.

 ## Installing